Readit News logoReadit News

 Then the network would take a small percentage of equity in the companies of all the members.

-mylastattempt · 7 months ago
+mylastattempt · a year ago

 You left out the most interesting part: why _were_ you a part of it.
 Did it not work out, why not, or did you leave because of reasons not related to the (un)succes of this system?